The 2025 AI Showdown: GPT-5.1 vs. Claude 4.5 vs. Gemini 3

 Gemini 3 (Deep Think)

 Google has retaken the crown for pure logic.
 If you ask Gemini 3 a physics riddle or a complex logic puzzle, it doesn't just answer; it simulates multiple futures.
-In our testing on the Humanity's Last Exam benchmark, it scored a 41%, significantly higher than its peers.
-It is the only model that reliably self-corrects before outputting text.
+In our testing on the Humanity's Last Exam benchmark, it established a new high score of 44.4%.
+It is the "Yoda" of the group—it might take a moment to "meditate" (thinking time), but the result is often a level of insight the others miss.

 GPT-5.1 (Adaptive)